Calystegia

-Calystegia (bindweed, false bindweed, or morning glory) is a genus of about 25 species of flowering plants in the bindweed family Convolvulaceae.
-The genus has a cosmopolitan distribution in temperate and subtropical regions, but with half of the species endemic to California.
+Description

 They are annual or herbaceous perennial twining vines growing 1–5 m tall, with spirally arranged leaves.
 The flowers are trumpet-shaped, 3–10 cm diameter, white or pink, with (in most species) a sometimes inflated basal epicalyx.

 The genus bears much similarity to a related genus Convolvulus, and is sometimes combined with it; it is distinguished primarily by the pollen being smooth, and in the ovary being unilocular.